lem04d/Credit_Risk_Analysis/README.md

 The high number of the low_risk population shows a precision of 1.0 with a sensitivity of 0.94 and an F1 score of 0.97

 # Summary

+Based on our results we see that every model has a precision scroe of 1.
+However our highest scorers were Easy Ensemble Classifier at 0.925 and Balanced Random Forest Classifier at 0.795.
+Our lowest score was 0.52 when we used our undersampling method which is not a surprise as undersampling trims the data down to where almost both outcomes are equal in the data.
+The highest outcomes were the ones that are designed to reduce bias.
+I would air on the side of caution and avoid using Easy Ensemble Classifier at that 0.925 accuracy as it can be harder to interpert and since it's so much higher than the other results.
+Balanced Random Forest Classifier is easier to interpert and brings a more beliveable result at 0.795 and it still has a very comparable recall score to Easy Ensemble Classifier at 0.9 vs the 0.94.
+It's also the easiest to interpret.
+Typically in these models, a good result is when there is a good balance of recall and precision.
+Hence, the ensemble classifiers are better than the first four models.
+The Easy Ensemble Adaboost Classifier model had the best balance of all the models because of its high accuracy score and good balance of precision and recall scores - this makes it the best model to use.